 The Act sets out exemptions to that right and places certain obligations on public authorities.
 More information regarding the Freedom of Information Act can be found by clicking on National Archives and www.ico.gov.uk

-All requests for information under the Freedom of Information should be received in writing with your name and contact details clearly stated and a clear description of the information you are enquiring about.
+All requests for information under the Freedom of Information (FOI) should be received in writing with your name and contact details clearly stated and a clear description of the information you are enquiring about.

 Before you submit your request please view the FOI request archive where the information you request may already be available: